lenfree/rate_limiting/README.md

 # RateLimiting

 A simple rate limiting application for demo purposes only.
+Previously, it only supports ETS but now it supports distributed DB with Mnensia and libcluster to handle node joining cluster.
+Goal is to make this configurable with different backends.

 ## Installation